 What’s the difference between MOXXOR and other sources of DHA and EPA?

 A standard known as ORAC (Oxygen Radical Absorption Capacity) is often used to compare the relative strength of antioxidants.
-For example, while the acai berry has received considerable attention as a naturally potent antioxidant in recent years, it ranks much lower on the ORAC scale than MOXXOR’s grape seed husk extract.
+For example, while the acai berry has received considerable attention in recent years, it ranks much lower on the ORAC scale than MOXXOR’s grape seed husk extract.

 MOXXOR uses a unique cold processing method, in a facility located on the shores of the sound where the mussels are sustainably grown and harvested.
 Unlike most fish oil products, no heat or harsh chemicals are used.
 The oil remains in its natural, unaltered form.
 This ensures absolute the freshness and purity of every capsule.